Table of Contents

 Generate a flame graph using async-profileropen in new window

-The profiler command supports generate flame graph for application hotspots.
+The profiler command supports generating flame graph for application hotspots.

 The basic usage of the profiler command is profiler action [actionArg]